 A discussion of general conditions of the site and any concerns regarding site conditions and compliance should be held in-person at the time of the inspection if someone representing the Permittee is available.
-A copy of the inspection report should be emailed to the Permittee and other project contacts upon return to the office and ABSOLUTELY no later than the day after the inspection was conducted and uploaded to Accela for record keeping.
+A copy of the inspection report should be emailed to the Permittee and other project contacts upon return to the office and no later than 24 hours after the inspection was conducted..
 The MS4SI is responsible for filing the completed inspection reports in Accela.

-A copy of the MS4 Compliance inspection form is in Appendix D and on the County's server (Public Works G-drive).
+A copy of the MS4 Compliance inspection form is in Appendix G and on the County's server (Public Works G-drive).